joseph-jja/pi-camera/README.md

 ### then sudo kill -9 <pids>

 # you will need to generate ssl keys to do ssl
-- openssl genrsa -des3 -out private.pem 2048
+- openssl req -newkey rsa:2048 -nodes -keyout domain.key -out domain.csr
-- openssl rsa -in private.pem -outform PEM -pubout -out public.pem
+== pass in you info for -subj "/C=US/ST=New York/L=Brooklyn/O=Example Brooklyn Company/CN=examplebrooklyn.com"